 Figure 3.
 Partner vector in system intrusion incidents (n=3,403); each glyph represents 25 incidents.
 (Source: 2022 DBIR)

-BEC attacks are a method of compromise that take advantage of the complexity of an organization’s supply chain.
-Attackers use BEC scams, which rely heavily on social engineering tactics and include supplier invoicing fraud, to target vendors and other third parties an organization does business with.
+BEC attacks are a method of compromise that take advantage of the complexity of an organisation’s supply chain.
+Attackers use BEC scams, which rely heavily on social engineering tactics and include supplier invoicing fraud, to target vendors and other third parties an organisation does business with.
 And, if the attackers succeed at compromising and impersonating trusted vendors, then they’re likely well on their way to compromising other entities in the supply chain.

 Speaking of phishing scams: It’s worth noting that phishing still dominates among social engineering attack techniques, according to the DBIR.
 The report’s authors write, “If you wonder why criminals phish, it is because email is where their targets are reachable.”

 Figure 4.
 Action varieties in social engineering breaches (n=1,063).
 (Source: 2022 DBIR)